 What Services Does Fiverr Offer?

 Fiverr has so many services it’s easy to lose track.
-Even though there are an abundance of services to browse through Fiverr makes it easy to navigate.
+Even though there is an abundance of services to browse through Fiverr makes it easy to navigate.
 At the top of their homepage, there are 9 categories to choose from:

 - Graphics & Design